 Bilirubin arises in the spleen, is a biomarker of liver function, and breaks down iron.
 Higher levels may indicate high oxidative stress associated with liver damage, however, low concentrations also seem to be a concern that doctors are overlooking.
 Optimal levels are inversely correlated with disease risk of heart disease, carotid plaque, stroke, hypertension, Type 2 diabetes, metabolic syndrome, and obesity.
 One study found that researchers prevented bilirubin synthesis by eliminating the gene for hemeoxygenase (HMOX-1) they found twice the level of stroke damage in mice.

-Supplementation with vitamin C decreased the rates of lipid peroxidation and oxidative stress, ?-tocopherol depletion and loss of uric acid.
+Supplementation with vitamin C decreased the rates of lipid peroxidation and oxidative stress, alpha-tocopherol depletion and loss of uric acid.
 A second fun way to increase depleted uric acid?
 Beer.

 Another study also revealed that dietary uptake of tomato lycopene protects human cells against nitrogen dioxide-mediated damage and oxidative stress.